ESMG/gridtools/README.md

 These are the current workarounds that are required for the grid toolset package.
 You may need to perform these steps once if you plan to install a copy of the grid generation software.
-These workaround should be automatically installed with gridtools.
+These workarounds should be automatically installed with an installation of gridtools.

 ## datashader